atbcb/usab-uswds/_pages/av/report.md

 ![Man using wheelchair exiting accessible minivan on a ramp](./images/110-av-ramp.jpg){: .img-right }

 Frayne concluded by underscoring the need to innovate for both the present moment and the future, particularly regarding step-in, geometry, and batteries.
 BraunAbility continues to conduct research and create solutions with its recent opening of the Global Innovation Lab in Carmel, Indiana, that will work with Purdue to accelerate market shaping innovation in EVs, AVs, sensing, and Internet of things (IoT).

 ### Public Comments and Questions - Session 1
+{: .clear }

 ![Microphone at a podium](./images/000-microphone.jpg){: .img-right }